kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ## Configure Salt Cloud

 Salt Cloud runs on a module system similar to the main Salt project; and, by default, uses PyYAML syntax for its template files &ndash; but numerous other templating languages are available as well.
 When creating your configuration files, be sure to follow the proper formatting techniques for YAML, which involves two spaces instead of tabs.
+An [online YAML parser](http://yaml-online-parser.appspot.com) is available, when troubleshooting syntax issues with YAML files.

-### Core Configuration
+### I. Core Configuration

 The core configuration of Salt Cloud is handled in the [cloud configuration file](https://salt-cloud.readthedocs.org/en/latest/topics/config.html).
 This file is comprised of global configurations for interfacing with various cloud providers.
 The default minion configuration is also set up in this file.
 In other words, the `cloud` file is where the minions that are created derive their configuration.